SIPA & Columbia University Funding

 Most scholarships offered to admitted applicants in the two-year full-time programs are renewable so long as the recipient meets academic standards described in the initial notification of the award (and see Academic Requirements for Financial Aid below).
 The amount and duration of all awards is stated in the initial offer of funding.
 Unless otherwise noted, awards are made for the full year and divided into equal halves per semester.
 Those students who are awarded a two-year, renewable scholarship need not reapply for that specific award, but may apply for assistantships for their second year.
 When scholarships are made available for continuing students for their second year of study, or any time after admission, the Office of Financial Aid will notify potentially eligible students of the application procedure and deadline.
 But almost all SIPA scholarships are made at the time of admission, and there are typically no additional scholarships to apply for in subsequent terms.

-Scholarships are also available for students in the 12-month MPA-EPM and MPA-ESP programs, as well as the Executive MPA program; those funding decisions are made by the programs themselves.
+Scholarships are also available for students in the 12-month MPA-EPM and MPA-ESP programs, the 10-month Global Leaders MPA program, as well as the Executive MPA program; those funding decisions are made by the programs themselves.

 SIPA Assistantships are only available to second year students in the full-time two-year degree programs.
 Students who wish to be considered for these positions must submit the Assistantship application to the Office of Student Affairs by the deadline, which is during the prior spring semester.
 An Assistantship information session is held early each spring semester, after which the application becomes available.
 Compensation for Assistantships is in the form of salary, which is potentially taxable income.